-Let's say the first card we're dealt is an Ace.
-After all, if we're to get a blackjack the first card must be either an Ace or a 10.
+Let's say the first card we're dealt is an ace.
+After all, if we're to get a blackjack the first card must be either an ace or a 10.
 In a single-deck game, 16 of the other 51 cards are 10 values.
-That means 31.37 percent of the remaining cards will complete the blackjack.
-If six decks are in play, removing an Ace means 96 of the remaining 311 cards are 10-values.
-That's 30.87 percent, meaning we have a lesser chance of completing our blackjack in a six-deck game than in a single-deck game.
+That means 31.37% of the remaining cards will complete the blackjack.
+If six decks are in play, removing an ace means 96 of the remaining 311 cards are 10-values.
+That's 30.87%, meaning we have a lesser chance of completing our blackjack in a six-deck game than in a single-deck game.

 It works the other way, too.
-If our first card is a 10 value, 7.84 percent of the remaining cards are Aces in a single-deck game, while 7.72 percent are Aces in a six-deck game.
+If our first card is a 10 value, 7.84% of the remaining cards are aces in a single-deck game, while 7.72% are aces in a six-deck game.

 The proportion of cards are the same regardless of number of decks only immediately after a shuffle.
 Once cards are dealt, the percentages change more rapidly with fewer decks in play.

 This article is provided by the Frank Scoblete Network.
 Melissa A. Kaplan is the network's managing editor.
 If you would like to use this article on your website, please contact Casino City Press, the exclusive web syndication outlet for the Frank Scoblete Network.
 To contact Frank, please e-mail him at firstname.lastname@example.org.